cosmos/ibc-go/docs/docs/01-ibc/02-integration.md

 ### Application ABCI ordering

-One addition from IBC is the concept of `HistoricalEntries` which are stored on the Cosmos SDK `x/staking` module.
+One addition from IBC is the concept of `HistoricalInfo` which is stored in the Cosmos SDK `x/staking` module.
+The number of records stored by `x/staking` is controlled by the `HistoricalEntries` parameter which stores `HistoricalInfo` on a per height basis.
 Each entry contains the historical information for the `Header` and `ValidatorSet` of this chain which is stored at each height during the `BeginBlock` call.
-The historical info is required to introspect the past historical info at any given height in order to verify the light client `ConsensusState` during the connection handshake.
+The `HistoricalInfo` is required to introspect a blockchain's prior state at a given height in order to verify the light client `ConsensusState` during the connection handshake.

 ```go title="app.go"
 import (